aaronparker/aaronparker.github.io/_posts/2012-03-05-delivering-office-with-app-v-sequencer-recommendations.md

   * Review the &#8220;Best practices to use for sequencing in Microsoft App-V &#8221; article.
 For more information, click the following article number to view the article in the Microsoft Knowledge Base: [932137](http://support.microsoft.com/kb/932137) (http://support.microsoft.com/kb/932137/)
   * Install the Office suites and applications to become familiar with the functionality of the program.
 Additionally understand the deployment requirements for Office

-# Do&#8217;s and Don&#8217;ts**
+# Do's and Don'ts**
 **

-Don&#8217;t make the sequencing machine an exact copy of your Standard Operating Environment (SOE) or add the machine to your domain.
+Don't make the sequencing machine an exact copy of your Standard Operating Environment (SOE) or add the machine to your domain.
 That is, do not create a sequencing machine directly from your SOE; instead create a new environment that closely matches your SOE.
 There are several reasons for this:

   * Your SOE most likely has many pre-requisites or applications installed that may interfere with sequencing, such as security agents and anti-virus
-  * Changes to your SOE may break virtual applications – if your SOE has a DLL required by a virtual application, that DLL wouldn&#8217;t be captured in the virtual application package.
-In the event of the SOE changing and the DLL being removed or the version changing, any virtual application package that doesn&#8217;t include that DLL may now not work
+  * Changes to your SOE may break virtual applications – if your SOE has a DLL required by a virtual application, that DLL wouldn't be captured in the virtual application package.
+In the event of the SOE changing and the DLL being removed or the version changing, any virtual application package that doesn't include that DLL may now not work
   * Domain computers may have services, process or scheduled tasks that will interfere with sequencing or may cause files or registry settings to be inadvertently captured – changes made by a process that starts during sequencing will be captured in the package
   * Domain computers may have policies applied that may be inadvertently captured in the package, causing issues with virtual applications or subsequent changes to those policies to be ignored

-Based on my own experiences and those of others that I&#8217;ve spoken to, the most successful App-V packages are created on vanilla installations of Windows.
+Based on my own experiences and those of others that I've spoken to, the most successful App-V packages are created on vanilla installations of Windows.

-## Don&#8217;ts
+## Don'ts

-  * Don&#8217;t add the sequencing VM to the domain, unless sequencing an application that requires it
+  * Don't add the sequencing VM to the domain, unless sequencing an application that requires it
-  * Don&#8217;t use an exact copy of your SOE
+  * Don't use an exact copy of your SOE
-  * Don&#8217;t install anti-virus applications or other security agents
+  * Don't install anti-virus applications or other security agents
-  * If possible, don&#8217;t access the Internet directly from the sequencing VM
+  * If possible, don't access the Internet directly from the sequencing VM

-## Do&#8217;s
+## Do's

   * Do leave Windows in workgroup mode the majority of applications
   * Do use the same versions of components used in your SOE
   * Do choose carefully which of those components should be installed in the sequencing VM
-  * Do scan the VM with the Microsoft Windows Malicious Software Removal Tool; optionally mount the VM&#8217;s virtual disk on your host machine and scan it with the anti-virus application on the host
+  * Do scan the VM with the Microsoft Windows Malicious Software Removal Tool; optionally mount the VM's virtual disk on your host machine and scan it with the anti-virus application on the host
   * Do create a snapshot of the sequencing VM in a clean state
   * Do patch the sequencing VM each month